lemousehunter/SC3020-Project-2/README.md

 Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser
 ```

-The you will be asked:
+Then you will be asked:
 ```
 Execution Policy Change
 The execution policy helps protect you from scripts that you do not trust.
 Changing the execution policy might expose